Dexter-David/First_html/README.md

 17 April 2025
 * background: linear-gradient(90deg, rgb(255, 0, 0), rgb(0, 255, 0));
 * * background: linear-gradient(90deg, rgb(255, 0, 0) 75%, rgb(0, 255, 0)) to add how much space the color will occupy;
+29 April 2025
+*deg specifies gradient direction, without gradient direction it is sorted from top to bottom *Opacity describes how opaque, or non-transparent, something is.
+For example, a solid wall is opaque, and no light can pass through.
+But a drinking glass is much more transparent, and you can see through the glass to the other side.

+With the CSS opacity property, you can control how opaque or transparent an element is.
+With the value 0, or 0%, the element will be completely transparent, and at 1.0, or 100%, the element will be completely opaque like it is by default.